‘Texas 7’ prison fugitive scheduled for execution Wednesday

 Newbury was spared from lethal injection three years ago by a Supreme Court reprieve.

 Evidence showed the gang led by George Rivas, who was serving 17 life prison terms, overpowered workers Dec.
-13, 2000, at the Connally Unit of the Texas Department of Criminal Justice, about 60 miles south of San Antonio.
+13, 2000, at the Connally Unit of the Texas Department of Criminal Justice, about 60 miles (96 kilometers) south of San Antonio.

 Eleven days later on Christmas Eve night, and after robberies as far away as Houston, Hawkins was shot 11 times and run over with a stolen SUV when he interrupted the gang’s holdup of the sporting goods store.
 The fugitives got away with $70,000, 44 firearms, ammunition and winter clothing.
 They also took jewelry and wallets from store employees who were closing up for the evening.